rogerokello/go-recipies/readme.md

         that will manage all that.
       - You if you create a go routine in main, you have to be careful enough to make sure it gets completed before the main exists. ie. main may have to wait for it to complete.

+    2. Channels
+      - Because one has to synchronise how goroutines get run and ensure main does not complete before the go routines, go uses channels to synchronise this communication between goroutines.
+Actually main is also a go routine.
+      - Essentially what happens is one go routine (goroutine 1) feeds a channel with something and another go routine (goroutine 2) waits to extract something out of that channel.
+      `Channel types`
+      1. Un Buffered
+         This means before something new is put onto the channel, we have to wait for whatever was present to be removed fro the channel.
+In short the channel can only be used once at a time.
+If we have to read from the channel, we have to wait until data is actually in the channel.
+      2. Buffered
+         This is going to allow for how many items have to be in the channel before we actually block on the channel.

+      NB: A channel is actually used to communicate between threads.